Solomon-Danso/DSA/DSA.md

 [*] Binary search is efficient with larger datasets like (1 million element) [*] The run time complexity is O( log n)

+# Interpolation search

+[-] It works with element with uniform distributed data set [-] It base it search on guessing, if the guess are correct, it returns the element [-] It has a big O on O(log(log n))